 - International practice from the United Nations and from international and mixed judicial and quasi-judicial bodies up until the end of 2007 was incorporated in the online database in August 2010.

 - National practice up to the end of 2007 was incorporated for a first set of 30 countries on 30 March 2011, for a second set of 27 countries on 21 November 2011, and for the last set of 23 countries on 12 December 2012.

 - National practice up to the end of 2010 was incorporated for a first set of 3 countries on 23 August 2013, together with international practice from 2 international and mixed judicial and quasi-judicial bodies up until the end of 2010.

 Updates coming soon:

-- International treaties and practice from mixed judicial and quasi-judicial bodies up to the end of 2010 will be added in the first half of 2013.
+- International treaties and practice from international and mixed judicial and quasi-judicial bodies up to the end of 2010 will continue to be added in the second half of 2013.

 There are three views:

 - View by Chapter: Practice is divided in 44 chapters, grouped in 6 clusters.
 Each chapter has a corresponding chapter in Part 1.
 Rules.